potteredgerton/javascript-for-dummies/README.md

 </code>
 </pre>

+### Comparison operators
-Comparison operators: These operators compare two values and return a Boolean value (true or false).
+These operators compare two values and return a Boolean value (true or false).
 Here are some common comparison operators:
 == Equal to: Returns true if two values are equal.
 != Not equal to: Returns true if two values are not equal.
 > Greater than: Returns true if the first value is greater than the second value.